gitworkflows/corrosion/docs/distribution.md

 -   **App Store**: Packages your application (`.ipa`) for submission to the Apple App Store, the primary way users install apps on iPhones and iPads.
 -   **TestFlight**: A service provided by Apple to distribute beta versions of your app to a select group of testers before the official release.
+---

+## Automated Releases with GitHub Actions

+To streamline the release process, Corrosion uses a GitHub Actions workflow that automates building, packaging, and publishing new versions of the application.

+### How it Works

+1.  **Trigger**: The workflow is automatically triggered whenever a new Git tag is pushed to the repository that follows the version format `v*.*.*` (e.g., `v1.0.0`, `v1.2.3-beta`).

+2.  **Build**: The action runs jobs that simulate building the application for Linux, macOS, and Windows.
+In a real-world scenario, these jobs would perform the actual compilation and packaging steps for each platform.

+3.  **Create Release**: Once the builds are complete, the workflow creates a new, public **GitHub Release**.
+The release is titled with the version tag.

+4.  **Attach Assets**: The built artifacts (e.g., `corrosion-linux.tar.gz`, `corrosion-macos.dmg`, `corrosion-windows.zip`) are automatically uploaded to the GitHub Release as assets.

+This process ensures that every release is consistent, and the packaged application is immediately available for users to download directly from the project's GitHub page.
+You can view the workflow configuration in the `.github/workflows/release.yml` file.